-2.1.2 Sometimes it is necessary to thicken the substrate in a small area, but the thicken area should not exceed the area of the whole substrate.
-How to solve this problem?
+2.1.2 Sometimes it is necessary to increase the thickness of a substrate in a specific area, but the thickened region should not exceed the overall size of the substrate.
+How can this issue be resolved?

-Fig.9 Schematic diagram of inserting thick plate into base plate
+Fig.9 Schematic diagram of inserting thick plate into the base plate

-2.1.3 What is the standard method to enhance the rigidity of the slab to carry the load?
+2.1.3 What is the standard method to enhance the rigidity of a slab to carry the load?

-Fig.10 Schematic diagram of adding angle steel reinforcement to enhance the rigidity of flat plate
+Fig.10 Schematic diagram of adding angle steel reinforcement to enhance the rigidity of the flat plate

 2.2 Noise and vibration control

-2.2.1 What technical measures can be used to reduce the noise and vibration of metal plate?
+2.2.1 What technical measures can be used to reduce the noise and vibration of the metal plate?

-① The rigidity is increased by folding, crimping or groove strengthening;
+① Increasing rigidity by folding, crimping, or groove strengthening;

-② The flat plate is cut into a series of small parts to enhance the support;
+② Cutting the flat plate into smaller pieces to enhance support;

-④ A layer of damping fiber material is bonded on the surface of the flat plate.
+④ Bonding a layer of damping fiber material to the surface of the flat plate.

 Fig.11 Increasing resonance frequency to reduce noise